College of Arts and Sciences

 Applications for admission to the graduate programs in Computational Science are made to the Graduate School at Florida State University.
 An application for admission, application fee, official transcript from each college attended, and a transcript of Graduate Record Examinations (GRE) scores should be sent to the Office of Admissions, A2500 University Center, Florida State University, Tallahassee, FL 32306-2400.

-In addition, the following information should be submitted to the Associate Chair for Graduate Studies, 400 Dirac Science Library, Florida State University, Tallahassee, FL 32306-4120: 1) a letter of intent that explains the basis for the applicant’s pursuit of the degree and his/her experience and commitment to the field of computational science, 2) a curriculum vitae, and 3) three letters of recommendation from individuals who know the applicant’s education and/or professional background.
+In addition, the department requests the following information: 1) a letter of intent that explains the basis for the applicant's pursuit of the degree and his/her experience and commitment to the field of computational science, 2) a curriculum vitae, and 3) three letters of recommendation from individuals who know the applicant's education and/or professional background.
+The starting point for submitting an application is https://www.sc.fsu.edu/graduate/application.
 In addition, the applicant should complete the online application found at the Department of Scientific Computing Web site.
 A student seeking admission to the program should have taken the aptitude test of the Graduate Record Examinations (GRE) within the last three years with a minimum percentile placement of 50 and 70 in the verbal and analytical sections, respectively.
-Foreign nationals whose native language is not English must meet Florida State University’s minimum TOEFL examination requirement.
+Foreign nationals whose native language is not English must meet Florida State University's minimum TOEFL examination requirement.

 The student should also refer to the Department of Scientific Computing Web site at http://www.sc.fsu.edu or contact the Associate Chair for Graduate Studies for any revisions to the requirements listed above since the publication of this document.